vardhanvarri/WiDS-An_Intro_To_RL/README.md

 ## Tentative Schedule

 - Week 1:
-Quick introduction to Python and useful Python modules such as NumPy, MatPlotLib, TensorFlow/PyTorch, etc.
+Quick introduction to Python and useful Python modules such as NumPy, MatPlotLib,etc.

 - Weeks 2 and 3:
 Introduction to Reinforcement Learning from Sutton and Barto, and implementation of few basic algorithms.